CardoAI/cardo-python-utils/README.rst

 Tests
 -----
-The library has a 100% coverage by tests.
+The library has a high coverage by tests.
 If you want to see tests in action:

 1. Inside venv, run  ``pip install -r tests/requirements.txt``